 Just like machines, humans can run out of memory.
 We do it pretty often.
 Our available working memory can degrade as a result of decision fatigue over longer periods or context switching in the short term.
 When we crash, just like machines, our behaviour becomes erratic.
 We forget things and we look for shortcuts to free up our working memory and regain control.
 This unfortunate human behaviour has a profound impact on how we interact with the world and consequently, how we go about designing products.

 We also live in a perpetual state of trying to pre-empt this inevitable failure.
 We are cognitive misers - we aim to make decisions while expending the least amount of mental energy possible.
-We look for shortcuts and rely on our primitive lizard brains to protect us by paying attention only to things that are likely to be beneficial to our survival.
+We look for shortcuts and rely on our primitive lizard brains to protect us by paying attention only to things that are likely to benefit our survival.

-Learning to choose is hard.
-Learning to choose well is harder.
-And learning to choose well in a world of unlimited possibilities is harder still, perhaps too hard.
+Learning to choose is difficult.
+Learning to choose well is more difficult.
+And learning to choose well in a world of unlimited possibilities is more difficult still, perhaps too difficult.

 Bary Schwartz, The Paradox of choice

 When we get presented with too much information or have too many decisions to make, we overload.
 When we do, we overlook the finer details of a product or service, lose focus or ignore an important learning moment.
 We still draw conclusions about the suitability of the product we are learning about.

 Clearly, having a user overload when engaging with your design will have negative consequences for the overall quality of the experience.

 Cognitive load theory suggests that learning happens best under conditions that are aligned with human cognitive architecture.

 If products could design users, we would be a very different species indeed.
 But they don't.
 Designs must be made for humans, not the other way around.
 In doing so, we must factor in all the frailties of the human brain and body, front and foremost is the risk of dropping a user by way of cognitive load.